Silberengel/Nostrbots/PRODUCTION_SETUP.md

 # Nostrbots Production Setup Guide

 This guide covers setting up Nostrbots in a production environment with automatic startup, persistent data backups, and recovery capabilities.
+The setup now supports both basic and ELK stack configurations.

 ## 🚀 Quick Start